Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

-this is some frankly garbage code(it was made in one singular day) that runs a senary(base 6) programming language which i call senlang.
+this is some frankly garbage code(it was made in one singular day) that runs a senary(base 6) programming language which i call senlang. (this is currently in the process of being rewritten to hopefully make adding new features easier, so don't expect many updates)

 the basic math operations are normal(+, -, /, *, **, //, %)
 (no order of operations)